agnlt64/nextjs-clone/README.md

 Font: [Geist](https://vercel.com/font), made by [Vercel](https://vercel.com)
 All the SVGs have been downloaded from the [NextJS official website](https://nextjs.org).
 Hamburger animation on mobile by [Kevin Powell](https://www.youtube.com/watch?v=R00QiudbD4Y).
 Demo on [Codepen](https://codepen.io/kevinpowell/pen/gOKpOyy).
+CV download button adapted from [this Codepen](https://codepen.io/MoorLex/pen/NBwNZa).

 ## W3C compliance
-All the pages of the site are fully w3c-compliant, according to their [HTML validator](https://validator.w3.org/).
-The CSS in [`css/index.css`](./css/index.css) is technically fully correct as well, but the validator does not support the new shorthand properties for `transform` and `rotate` (even though they are part of the [CSS standard](https://developer.mozilla.org/en-US/docs/Web/CSS/translate#browser_compatibility)) so it reports them as errors.
-This problem has been known for [quite some time](https://github.com/w3c/css-validator/issues/408) but it has still not been fixed.
+All the pages of the site are fully W3C-compliant, according to their [HTML validator](https://validator.w3.org/).
+Same for the CSS/

+## Calls to action
+There are two calls to action in this website : one is in [pages/contact.html](./pages/contact.html) (fake email form) and the other is in [pages/about.html](./pages/about.html) (download the CVs of the team).

+## CSS Framework
+[pages/bloh.html](./pages/blog.html) is entirely made using [Tailwind CSS](https://tailwindcss.com).
+We used a local copy located at [js/tailwind.js](./js/tailwind.js).